Buy Moon Northern California

 Price: $23.99 USD

-Northern California residents Heather C. Liston and Elizabeth Linhart Money cover the best that Northern California has to offer, from day hikes in awe-inspiring Yosemite Valley to rest and relaxation at the spas and vineyards of Wine Country.
-To help travelers plan their trip, Money and Liston also offer a number of unique itinerary ideas, such as as Winter Wonderland, Culinary Culture, and Driving the Coast—a 10-day tour down Northern California’s winding, scenic coastline.
-With expert advice on finding the tastiest food in the Bay Area, exploring the Big Sur coast, and getting to Gold Country ghost towns—and now with expanded coverage of the many outdoor recreation opportunities available in the region—Moon Northern California gives travelers the tools they need to create a more personal and memorable experience.
+Northern California residents Elizabeth Linhart Veneman and Christopher Arns cover the best that Northern California has to offer, from day hikes in awe-inspiring Yosemite Valley to rest and relaxation at the spas and vineyards of Wine Country.
+To help travelers plan their trip, Veneman and Arns also offer a number of unique itinerary ideas, such as as “Best Day Trips,” “Best Road Trips,” and “Best Outdoor Adventures.”
+With expert advice on finding the tastiest food in the Bay Area, exploring the charming Monterey and Carmel, and getting to Gold Country ghost towns, Moon Northern California gives travelers the tools they need to create a more personal and memorable experience.

 Enjoy the very best of Northern California with these itineraries:

 - Best Day Trips, including San Francisco, Wine Country, Monterey and Big Sur, Yosemite and Tahoe